ian-howell/treemux/README.md

 ### attach

 Attach to a tmux session, creating it if it doesn't exist.
+Works from both inside and outside of tmux sessions.

 ARGS